jasmohan-narula/import-gcal-event-to-gsheets/README.md

 # Description
-Import Google Calendar Entries and Events into Google Sheets for timekeeping via Apps Scripts
+Import Google Calendar Entries and Events into Google Sheets for timekeeping via Apps Scripts.

+I've and improved this over the last 5 years.

 ## Use Case
 I am working in a Company and I'm required to submit my timesheets in a software like HARVEST (https://www.getharvest.com/).
 In my timesheets usually I input how much time I wanted for which category.
 Now, my Manager wants me to add descriptions to my timesheets as well.